Introduction to Psychology I: Basic Processes

 Assignments that are submitted late will be subjected to a penalty of 10% per day; however, no assignments will be accepted more than 3 days past the due date.

-I don’t reschedule final exams except in the absence of supporting medical documentation.
-If you are ill and have to miss the final exam, you or a caregiver must (1) notify me before the exam start time and then (2) provide valid medical documentation within one week.
+I don’t reschedule exams except in the absence of supporting medical documentation.
+If you are ill and have to miss an exam, you or a caregiver must (1) notify me before the exam start time and then (2) provide valid medical documentation within one week.
 Unless both conditions are met, you will receive a zero.
-If you are granted a make-up final exam, it may be of a different format than the regularly scheduled exam.
+If you are granted a make-up exam, it may be of a different format than the regularly scheduled exam.

 I usually reply to emails pretty quickly.
 Please type your course and section number in the subject line of any email you send to me (it helps me to identify you more quickly).
 I would appreciate your emails to me beginning with something closer to “Dear Dr. Jhangiani” than “Hey Prof.” Note that questions appropriate for email are those that can be answered with 1-2 sentence replies.
 Anything longer than this (e.g., an explanation of a concept) probably requires a face-to-face or virtual meeting.